1:47 Minute Read.

 “Focus your career on flexibility and fulfillment.”

-Here are 10 great commandments for successfully working from home.
+Here are 10 great commandments for successfully working from home:

 Get dressed.
 Research shows that what we wear affects our frame of mind.
 Show up at your home office dressed and ready to work at your scheduled time.

 Dress your office too.
 Not only do your clothes affect your frame of mind, so do your surroundings.
 Set aside a dedicated place for work.
 Make sure all your files and supplies are nearby and organized.
 And make it comfortable and stylish too.
-(TAX NOTE: Having a separate, dedicated home office space can be helpful come tax time.)
+(TAX NOTE: Having a separate, dedicated home office space can be helpful at tax time.)

 Set up your computer so you don’t waste time on the Internet.
 Even office-dwellers waste time at their desk checking personal email and surfing the web.